Tahir001/Python/README.md

 **Machine Learning:** Some tutorials, practice and implementation of ML models

+- Projects:
   - Millenium Classification: Given a song from any decade, classify which century it is from
+  - Fortune Teller: Given 3 words, the model will guess what your next word will be with 82% accuracy

 Please go into the folder you wish to explore.